esme-nadeau/esme-nadeau.github.io/README.md

 - Mastered the principles of advanced Discrete Mathematics including inductive proofs, recursive algorithms, and graph theory
 - Used Canvas grading features

+**Oregon Zoo**
+ZooTeen Interpreter Volunteer,
+June 2018 - March 2020
+- Accumulated 336 hours of volunteer service
+- Spoke to guests of all ages about wildlife and conservation topics, facilitated educational games, and handled animals
+- Planned events and designed games as a member of the Conservation Corps

 ## Awards
 [**J. Donald Hubbard Family Scholarship in Computer and Information Science**](https://scds.uoregon.edu/cs/undergraduate-programs/scholarships) awarded by University of Oregon,